Eye Drop Schedule Sheet

-Wise people say that vision is the art of seeing things that others can’t see.
-Well, science says it’s simply the ability of a person to see objects clearly.
-God has blessed us with amazing bodies, minds, and 5 senses which we can’t thank enough for every day.
+Wise people say that vision is the art of seeing things others can’t see.
+Well, science says a person can simply see objects as long as an infinite distance and as short as the least distance of distinct vision.
+God has blessed us with amazing bodies, minds, and five senses, which we can’t thank enough for every day.

 Compliance with the ophthalmologic medication appears to be the main reason behind a certain poor prognosis.
 Eye drops are the most frequent mode of administration of drugs in ophthalmology.
-So we always want to make sure that patient gets their medication in time and proper way.
+So we always want to make sure that patients get their medication on time and in the proper way.

 Eye drop Schedule sheet

-For this hospitals and clinics have eye drop schedule sheets that are sometimes shared with the patients.
+For this, hospitals and clinics have eye drop schedule sheets that are sometimes shared with patients.
 This sheet is, however, more frequently and preferably used in the hospital setup when the patient is admitted to the hospital.

 This mostly happens when a patient has to undergo eye surgery and has to be prepared for the surgery.
 It is also used after the surgery has been performed.